What type of van insurance do I need?

 A black box or telematics policy collects data on your speed, braking, cornering, mileage and time of day you drive.
 If you prove to be a good driver the insurer may offer a cheaper price.

-Use a dashcam while you drive.
-Insurers could offer a discount if you’re able to supply footage following an incident.
+Use a dashcam while you drive as some insurance providers could offer you a discount on your policy if you have one and you’re able to send accident footage to back up a claim.